ammubhave/mitdevel2017/README.md

 2 You will need git installed at your machine.
 You will get a fork of this repository in your account.
 Clone it into your local machine by typing

-       git clone https://github.com/<your username>/mitdevel2017.git
+       git clone https://github.com/<your username>/mitdevel2017.git openshift

-3 A directory 'mitdevel2017' will be created at your machine.
+3 A directory 'openshift' will be created at your machine.
 You can edit it, add new files, etc.etc.
+Do not rename this directory else the code won't work.

 4 Once done editing you can push the changes on your Github account by the commands (you need to be in the root of the repository):